HTS Bioinf - ELLA production

 Warning

 Deleting an analysis will remove all work performed on that analysis.
 This action cannot be undone.
-Should the need arise to access it, the application logs contain information on the work performed on all analyses, including deleted ones.

 To delete an imported analysis: